Letheringham

 Letheringham is a sparsely populated civil parish in the East Suffolk district (formerly Deben Rural District and then Suffolk Coastal) in Suffolk, England, on the Deben River.

 St Mary is a tiny church, the remains of the tower and nave of a Priory church, and sits in a farmyard.
-It is open 24 hours a day.

-For over 1000 years Letheringham has been a parish of ancient Loes Hundred, a unit of government never technically abolished whose functions were transferred in the late 19th century to various modern divisions of government.
+For over 1000 years Letheringham has been a parish of ancient Loes Hundred.

 From the 2011 Census population details were no longer maintained for this parish and were included in the civil parish of Hoo.

+History

+Domesday Book

+Letheringham was recorded here in 1086 as a settlement in the hundred of Loose having 30 households (of which 16 were free).
+The majority of lands were held under the local Lord, William of Bouville.